ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 		Text in merged branch.
 		>>>>>>> commit_ID_from_merged_branch
 		{: tip}
-4. In the rebase pane, select the check box for each corrected file and click **Continue**.
+4. In the rebase pane, select the checkbox for each corrected file and click **Continue**.

 ### Git terminal
 {: #resolve_a_rebase_conflict_cmd}